Tiny House Living Expectations: Simplifying or Roughing It? Article by Laura LaVoie

 Matt and I had a bit of a different experience.
 Because we built the house on our own we were very aware of any issues that could arise such as mold.
 We chose not to add indoor plumbing or a built in stove eliminating issues surrounding those systems.
 However, I understand that not everyone who wants to experience tiny house living can go through this process.
 Since Matt and I “camped” on the land while we built the house we got quite use to living off the grid so moving into the house just felt like an extension of that.

 This is why I think having an expansive online presence is so important for the tiny house community.
 Stories like Tomas and Audrey’s can go a long way to educating others about what tiny house living is really like.
 Some people, like Matt and I, offer the story of the building process and the living process.
-Other bloggers have their homes built, like Tammy and Logan
+Other bloggers have their homes built, like Tammy and Logan, who were a big part of their own building process.
+These stories matter in our community because we can learn from each other.

 What have you learned from living in a tiny house?
 What do you think tiny house living will be like?
 What are your expectations?